Dr. María Soledad Andrade-Díaz

 Associate research-member

 My name is María Soledad Andrade-Díaz, and I am a Postdoctoral Researcher in the Modelling Human-Environmental Interactions Group at the Institute of Geography, Freie Universität Berlin, under the supervision of Dr. María Piquer-Rodríguez.
 I hold a Georg Forster Fellowship from the Alexander von Humboldt Foundation.
-My research focuses on socio-ecological systems, particularly the transformation of paleochannel grasslands in the South American Dry Chaco due to socio-economic pressures.
+My research focuses on the transformation of paleochannel grasslands in the South American Dry Chaco, a highly dynamic socio-ecological region undergoing rapid land-use change.
+I investigate how socio-economic pressures and multi-scale governance impact these ecosystems, with a particular focus on the role of local actors.